Drug and Alcohol Detox

 While drug detox is different for everyone, general timelines for commonly abused drugs include:

-Alcohol detox – People with alcohol addiction may begin experiencing withdrawal symptoms about six hours after their last drink.
-Alcohol detox occurs in three phases:
+People with alcohol use disorders may begin experiencing withdrawal symptoms about six hours after their last drink.
+When a substance abuser stops drinking, alcohol detox occurs in three phases:

 - 1-3 days after last drink – This is the first and most dangerous phase of alcohol withdrawal.
 Your body tries to reestablish normal functioning without alcohol.
 Without medical treatment and alcohol rehab, you’re at high risk for: